Presentation of the Nutrition Facts Table

 Graphic and Technical Requirements within the Nutrition Facts Table

-The Food and Drug Regulations (FDR) specifically prescribe where and how nutrition information must be displayed on each prepackaged food, whether on a Nutrition Facts table (NFT) affixed to the container or by some other permitted mechanism (such as on an Available Display Surface for tags).
-To ensure legibility, the graphic and technical requirements of the NFT are highly prescriptive.
-Sections B.01.450, B.01.460 and Schedule L of the FDR set specifications, with respect to:
+The Food and Drug Regulations (FDR) specifically prescribe where and how nutrition information must be displayed on each prepackaged food, whether on a Nutrition Facts table (NFt) affixed to the container or by some other permitted mechanism (such as on an Available Display Surface for tags).
+To ensure legibility, the graphic and technical requirements of the NFt are highly prescriptive.
+Sections B.01.450, B.01.460 of the FDR and the Directory of Nutrition Facts Table Formats set specifications, with respect to:

 - order of presentation of information;

-- spacing (between columns of information; between nutrients and the declaration of amounts; between the numerical declaration and the unit; and between the numerical declaration and Percent Daily Value (% DV), etc.);
+- spacing (between columns of information; between nutrients and the declaration of amounts; between the numerical declaration and the unit; and between the numerical declaration and the % sign for the Percent Daily Value (% DV), etc.);

 - use of bold type; and